brandonhlk/ouiyo/README.md

 ## Welcome

-We are a hall check-in and room cleaning service
+**We are a hall check-in and room cleaning service**

-### Events & Updates

-To celebrate Ouiyo's launch, any bookings made for 1 Aug 2022 to 5 Aug 2022 will not be charged any late booking fee!
+To celebrate Ouiyo's launch and National Day, any bookings made for **1 Aug 2022 to 9 Aug 2022** will not be charged any late booking fee!

 ### How it works
 <ion-icon name="help-outline"></ion-icon> Browse our services below